Javad-Taheri/AfterLinkDownloader/README.md

 - **Download Scheduling**
   Schedule your downloads to start at a specific time.

+- **Batch Downloads**
+  Add multiple download links at once with multi-line input and group downloading.

 - **Checksum Verification**
   Verify downloaded files using multiple checksum and hash algorithms to help ensure file integrity.